PLNech/musicologist/README.md

 # Examples

 ## Search
+- > Do you know songs by the rollin stun?
-- > Any music released by Eminem?
+- > Any music released by Eminim?
 - > Find songs released in 1991
 - > Do you know music from the seventies?
 - > What tunes come from the 70s?